JSON Patch Endpoint & Terminal State Protection

 Because trackingNumber is not on the ParcelPatchModel, the operation fails.
 The patch model whitelist protects read-only fields.

-The GetWritableParcelAsync call ensures the terminal state check happens automatically.
-The exception handler converts it to a proper 422 response.
+The terminal state check happens in the service, not the controller.
+The exception handler converts it to a 422 response automatically.

 Adding a Tracking Event on Status Change

-This creates a complete audit trail of every status change, which is valuable for both debugging and customer-facing tracking pages.
+This creates a complete audit trail of every status change, managed entirely within the service layer.

 Testing the Endpoint